jopemamo/Weatherio/README.md

 ## Future Improvements

 - Show the name of your current location.
-- Sunset and sunrise in the detailed view.
 - UI/UX Enhancements: Refine the user interface for better accessibility and aesthetic appeal.
 - Allow to save locations.